buildpacks/docs/content/docs/features/dockerfiles.md

 Successfully built image hello-extensions
 ```

-* continuing...
 * `docker run hello-extensions` - run the application image; you should
   see: `ERROR: failed to launch: path lookup: exec: "curl": executable file not found in $PATH`
-  * What happened: the default run image (`cnbs/sample-stack-run:alpine`) doesn't have curl installed.
-Even though there
+* What happened: the default run image for our builder (`cnbs/sample-stack-run:alpine`) doesn't have curl installed.
-    is a `samples/curl` extension that passed detection (`pass: samples/curl@0.0.1`), because the `hello-extensions`
+  Even though there is a `samples/curl` extension that passed detection (`pass: samples/curl@0.0.1`), because
-    buildpack didn't require `curl` in the build plan, the extension was omitted from the detected
+  the `hello-extensions` buildpack didn't require `curl` in the build plan, the extension was omitted from the detected
   group (`skip: samples/curl@0.0.1 provides unused curl`).
 Let's take a look at what the `samples/curl` extension
   does...
-* See a build in action (success case)
+*

+### 7. Examine `curl` extension

 * `cat $workspace/samples/extensions/curl/bin/detect` - the extension always detects and provides a dependency
   called `curl`
 * `cat extensions/curl/bin/generate` - the extension generates a Dockerfile that switches the runtime base image
   reference to `run-image-curl`

-  * Build a run image with reference `run-image-curl`, so that we can use the extension:
+### 8. Build a run image for `curl` extension to use

-    * `cat $workspace/samples/stacks/alpine/run/curl.Dockerfile` - this is a simple Dockerfile that creates a CNB run
+* `cat $workspace/samples/stacks/alpine/run/curl.Dockerfile` - this is a simple Dockerfile that creates a CNB run image
-      image by adding the required user configuration and `io.buildpacks.stack.id` label; the Dockerfile could come from
+  by adding the required user configuration and `io.buildpacks.stack.id` label; the Dockerfile could come from anywhere
-      anywhere - we include it in the `stacks` directory for convenience
+  - we include it in the `stacks` directory for convenience
 * `docker build --tag run-image-curl --file $workspace/samples/stacks/alpine/run/curl.Dockerfile .`

-  * Re-create our builder with the `hello-extensions` buildpack updated to require `curl`:
+### 9. Re-create our builder with `hello-extensions` updated to require `curl`:

 * Edit `$workspace/samples/buildpacks/hello-extensions/bin/detect` to uncomment the lines that output `[[requires]]`
   to the build plan
 * `$workspace/pack/out/pack builder create extensions-builder --config $workspace/samples/builders/alpine/builder.toml`

+### 10. See a build in action (success case)

 * `$workspace/pack/out/pack build hello-extensions --builder extensions-builder --lifecycle-image $LIFECYCLE_IMAGE --verbose`
   - build the application image; you should see:

 ```
 [detector] ======== Results ========